LiorKogan/V1/README.md

 A _pattern_ defines a set of topological and property value constraints on property graphs.
 Each property (sub)graph either _matches_ the pattern or not.
 For some patterns, a given (sub)graph may match a pattern in more than one way.

 When a pattern is described in a natural language, it may be ambiguous or inaccurate.
-Nevertheless, all the patterns below are described in English so that the reader may gain an intuitive understanding of their meaning.
-After all, to explain a formal language, one needs to use a natural language.
+Nevertheless, all the patterns below are described in English.
+After all, to allow a human reader to gain an intuitive understanding of a formal language, one needs to use a natural language.

 Here are two examples: